RetroDECK/ES-DE/USERGUIDE-DEV.md

 This gives you a choice between _Normal_ and _Borderless_ modes.
 With the borderless being more seamless as the ES-DE window will always stay on top of other windows so the taskbar will not be visible when launching and returning from games.
 It will however break the alt-tab application switching of your window manager.
 For normal fullscreen mode, if a lower resolution than the screen resolution has been set via the --resolution command line argument, ES-DE will render in full screen at the lower resolution.
 If a higher resolution than the screen resolution has been set, ES-DE will run in a window.
 For the borderless mode, any changes to the resolution will make ES-DE run in a window.

+**Video player**

+This gives the choice between VLC or FFmpeg, which is applied to both the gamelist videos and the video screensaver.

 **When to save game metadata**

 The metadata for a game is updated by scraping and by manual editing (using the metadata editor), but also when launching it as this updates the _Times played_ counter and the _Last played_ date.
 This setting enables you to define when to write such metadata changes to the gamelist.xml files.
 Setting the option to _Never_ will disable writing to these files altogether, except for some special conditions such as when a game is manually deleted using the metadata editor, or when scraping using the multi-scraper (the multi-scraper will always save any updates immediately to the gamelist.xml files).
 In theory _On exit_ will give some performance gains, but it's normally recommended to leave the setting at its default value which is _Always_.
 Note that with the settings set to _Never_, any updates such as the _Last played_ date will still be shown on screen, but during the next application startup, any values previously saved to the gamelist.xml files will be read in again.
 As well, when changing this setting to _Always_ from either of the two other options, any pending changes will be immediately written to the gamelist.xml files.